Particular/ServicePulse/docs/frontend/platform-health-page.md

 1. Run the focused Platform health specs listed above.
 2. If a degraded row is missing or assigned to the wrong instance, inspect the check's `originating_endpoint.name` and the instance name carried in the platform model.
+3. If hidden platform checks are not affecting the page, inspect the `customchecks?status=fail` response instead of assuming the Custom Checks page must be visited first.